roborowanb/School_District_Analysis/README.md

 # School_District_Analysis
 Using Python within an Anaconda dev environment
 ## Overview
-Welcome to making a difference in the lives of children belonging to PyCitySchools.
-In this challenge, we will be helping Maria, who has been employed by the school board to analyze student performance, in order to improve learning.
-After cleaning and merging our two data sets, we will run an analysis to drive insight and make recommendations on how to improve education in PyCity.
+Not all data sets come with impeccable integrity.
+In this challenge, we have been informed that the data sets we are using to analyze student performance within PyCitySchools have been tampered with.
+We will be helping Maria, who has been employed by the school board as a data scientist, with removing the compromised data.
+We will then identify the differences between our analysis before and after cleaning the data.
 ## Results
 -
 -
 -
 -